tinitiateprime/python/python-core-language/python-functions/python_functions.md

 power(3)      # Uses default exponent (2)
 power(2, 4)   # Overrides default exponent
-# Output: 3 raised to the power of 2 is 9
+# OUTPUT: 3 raised to the power of 2 is 9
 #         2 raised to the power of 4 is 16

 # Example 3: